 The domain for constructive compromise in WTO-Doha and some other multilateral regimes, has (at least temporarily) shrunk because of this mismatch.
 This is not likely to be a permanent problem, but governments should accept it and move on, rather than clinging—as the Australian government has done—to some technocrat’s fantasy of a legal ‘fix’ that bridges the gaps with tailor-made rules, “compensation” and ambiguous undertakings.
 We should be looking for short-term alternatives (as both Michael Wesley and Nick Bisely advocate and as Andrew Stoler and I did in our “critical mass” project), and we should be keeping the ground prepared for the “re-alignment” of national objectives and an eventual return to new, more effective multilateral collaboration on economic and strategic issues.
 Of course, I’m aware that such re-alignments have, historically, been born in crises; wars, famine, pestilence etc. But I’m an optimist on this score (and others): my guess is that current demographic trends in Asia (especially) will bring about a peaceful re-alignment before the middle of the century.

 I agree with Michael Wesley that multilateral institutions have become so big—or, more precisely, that the interests of a membership of up to almost two hundred states is so diverse—that its practically impossible to get any other than “lowest common denominator” decisions from them.
 In a low-ambition environment small defections from the rules grow; free-riders become bolder; the “commons” deteriorates.
 This is a familiar problem of collaboration and governance; a “market failure” that is not limited to multilateral institutions.
-Probably every successful gardening club, civic association and book-reading group in the world has faced a similar challenge as its membership grew.
+Probably every successful gardening club, with big gardens and great fences which is the best for privacy in the club.
 In those cases the solution may be to “fork” the club articles of association (to borrow a term from software collaborations) so that different groups of members may redefine their interests and head off in different directions.
 That solution is not desirable in a global governance regime, however, that depends for its legitimacy on global coverage.
 But there is another solution that harks back to the earliest days of the UN and Bretton-Woods institutions when a “hegemon” (the USA) could set high horizons and could offer incentives that dissuaded smaller states from (overt) defection.

 Its difficult to imagine a return to an era of hegemonic control of multilateral regimes.
 But in a future “re-alignment”, the low-ambition/free-rider/defection problems created by the diversity of interest among 200 states could be overcome if the “leading” states share a vision for the global regime (economic, security etc) and have the coincidence of interest to pursue it.
 Is this conditional too optimistic?
 I hope not because in some domains including trade governance, there is no obvious alternative to multilateral cooperation; at least, not while the “nation state” remains the foundation of economic and social government.